Seiten

 H-1B Registration period

 The registration period is at least 14 calendar days per US fiscal year.
-This year, the official fee-based registration for the H-1B lottery for fiscal year (FY) 2026 takes place from March 7, 2025, at 12 noon Eastern Standard Time (EST) / 6 p.m.
+Last year, the official fee-based registration for the H-1B lottery for fiscal year (FY) 2026 took place from March 7, 2025, at 12 noon Eastern Standard Time (EST) / 6 p.m.
 Central European Time (CET) through March 24, 2025, at 12 noon Eastern Daylight Time (EDT) / 5 p.m.
-Central European Time (CET)
+Central European Time (CET).

 Bild von einem H-1B Visum